tax havens (secrecy jurisdictions)

 The OECD now wants worldwide compliance with all countries adopting its uniform code of conduct based not only on the 40 recommendations on anti-money laundering (AML) compliance but also 9 special recommendations on combating the financing of terrorism (CFT).
 As of October, 2014 two countries (Iran and North Korea) are identified as high-risk and non-cooperative jurisdictions and the OECD have applied counter-measures against them.
 At the same time there are four countries that are considered by the OECD not to have made sufficient progress in addressing deficiencies.
 These nations are Algeria, Ecuador, Indonesia and Myanmar.

 There is also another group of countries that may be currently showing a high-level of political commitment to addressing the deficiencies but are not yet there in terms of passing legislation.
 These nations are Afghanistan, Albania, Angola, Argentina, Cambodia, Guyana, Iraq, Kuwait, Laos, Namibia, Nicaragua, Pakistan, Panama, Papua New Guinea, Sudan, Syria, Uganda, Yemen and Zimbabwe.

 Jurisdictions no longer subject to monitoring are Argentina, Cuba, Ethiopia, Tajikistan and Turkey

-The measures set up by the OECD should now start to bear fruit in getting to grips with money laundering and helping to counter terrorism.
-However, despite this tightening up of financial regulation, the IMF estimates that $1 trillion ($1,000,000,000,000) is still laundered annually, equivalent to 3% of global Gross National Income.
+The measures set up by the OECD might now start to bear fruit in getting to grips with money laundering and helping to counter terrorism.
+However, despite this tightening up of financial regulation, it is estimated that $5.8 trillion ($5,800,000,000,000) is still laundered annually, equivalent to 6.7% of global Gross National Income.

 But it seems